 - a.
-An eat-in kitchen may be substituted for a dining area as long as the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - b.
-A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units. - (f) Bathroom.
-Defined as follows: - i.
+An eat-in kitchen may be substituted for a dining area provided the kitchen can accommodate an appropriately sized table with chairs for the intended household size, plus two guests. - b.
+A 4'-0" long snack bar located on rear side of kitchen countertop may be used in lieu of designated dining room/area in one-bedroom Dwelling Units and Efficiency Units.

+(g) Bathroom.
+Defined as follows:

+- i.
 Defined as follows: - a.
-Full bathroom includes a lavatory sink, water closet and tub with showerhead. - b.
-Three-quarter (3/4) bathroom includes a lavatory sink, water closet and shower - c.
+Full bathroom includes a lavatory sink, water closet, and tub with showerhead. - b.
+Three-quarter (3/4) bathroom includes a lavatory sink, water closet, and shower - c.
 Half bathroom/powder room (1/2) includes a lavatory sink and water closet - d.
 Compartmentalized full bathroom includes all items of a full bathroom; however, the tub with showerhead and water closet can be in a private room with a door.
 At least one vanity (lavatory) is in the separate alcove.
 Minnesota Housing encourages this design in three-bedroom and larger Dwelling Units. - ii.
 Minimum bathroom requirements based upon unit type:

 Unit Type Minimum # of Bathrooms required

 Sleeping Units 3⁄4 Bath

 Efficiency Units 3⁄4 Bath

 1 BR Dwelling Units 3⁄4 Bath

 2 BR Dwelling Units 1 Full Bath

 3 BR Dwelling Units 1 Full Bath + 1⁄2 Bath

 >3 BR Dwelling Units 1 Full Bath + 3⁄4 Bath

-2-story Townhouse with

-no bedrooms on Ground 1⁄2 Bath Ground Level and 1 Full Bath Upper Level
+2-story Townhouse 1⁄2 Bath Ground Level and 1 Full Bath Upper Level

+with no bedrooms on

-level
+Ground level Level

-2-story Townhouse with

-at least one Ground level 3⁄4 Bath Ground Level and 1 Full Bath Upper Level
+2-story Townhouse 3⁄4 Bath Ground Level and 1 Full Bath Upper

+with at least one Level

-bedroom
+Ground level bedroom LEVEI

+Senior Units 3⁄4 Bath